AzureCosmosDB/iot-solution-accelerator/Quickstart.md

 1. Installs required Python libraries.
 2. Connects to Azure Machine Learning (Azure ML).
 3. Downloads a pre-trained ML model, saves it to Azure ML, then uses that model for batch scoring.
-4. Uses the Cosmos DB Spark connector to retrieve completed Trips and Vehicle metadata from the `metadata` Cosmos DB container, prepares the data using SQL queries, then surfaces the data as temporary views.
+4. Uses the Azure Cosmos DB Spark connector to retrieve completed Trips and Vehicle metadata from the `metadata` Azure Cosmos DB container, prepares the data using SQL queries, then surfaces the data as temporary views.
 5. Applies predictions against the data, using the pre-trained model.
-6. Saves the prediction results in the Cosmos DB `maintenance` container for reporting purposes.
+6. Saves the prediction results in the Azure Cosmos DB `maintenance` container for reporting purposes.

 To run this notebook, perform the following steps: